jordancharest/Vehicle-Detection-Pipeline/README.md

 #### 2. How I implemented a filter for false positives and a method for combining overlapping bounding boxes:

 As I said previously, I used the `find_cars` method several times in the detection pipeline.
 All the sliding windows overlapped, so in most cases, a car in the image would result in several overlapping bounding boxes.
 After every search at different scales, I used the `add_heat` method to increment the pixels that were within a bounding box.
-After all searches were complete, I thresholded the heatmap with `heat_threshold` so that only locations with multiple detections were kept.
-I then used `scipy.ndimage.measurements.label()' to uniquely label each remaining area and drew a bounding box around each one.
+At the end of each frame, I add the resultant heat map to a deque.
+I then take the sum of the latest 15 frames and threshold based on the accumulated heatmap using `heat_threshold`.
+This works well in eliminating false detections and keeping the bounding boxes stable.I then used `scipy.ndimage.measurements.label()' to uniquely label each remaining area and drew a bounding box around each one.

 ---